rgglez/gettext-spellchecker/README.md

 ## Command line options

 * `--version` prints the script version.
 * `--path` the path to hunspell dictionaries.
-Default "/usr/share/hunspell".
+Default: "/usr/share/hunspell".
 * `--lang` the code of the language the strings in the form xx_YY where xx is in [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) format and YY in [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) format.
 * `-i`, `--input` the path of the .po or .pot file.
 * `-o`, `--output` optional path of the output file in CSV format.